fogus/spiel/brettspiel/dromex/README.markdown

  * Players alternate placing a stone onto any empty cell.
  * If the stone placed forms a palindrome with any connected pieces then the opponent's stones therein may be moved to any empty cells on the board.
- * The only limitation is that you may not form a palindrome using any of the stones that formed a palindrome on the previous turn.

 ## Forming palindromes